tomasbasham/ember-cli-scss-lint/README.md

 #### ember-cli-build.js

 Any configuration option you can set within the `.sass-lint.yml` file can also be set within the `ember-cli-build.js` file of the consuming application.
 Any option here will take precedence over those in the `.sass-lint.yml` file.
-This is useful when needing to programatically define rule sets depending upon some condition.
+This is useful when needing to programmatically define rule sets depending upon some condition.

-##### <a name="configuration-example-js"></a>Example:
+##### JavaScript Configuration Example

 ```JavaScript
 // ember-cli-build.js